kendemu/samples/AgentController/KinectV2/README.md

 ====
 KinectV2
 Overview
- Client side service provider of the Sample project to move avator with KinectV2, as Visual Studio 2013 C++ project.
+ Server side controller program of the Sample project to move avator with KinectV2, as C++ project.

 ## Description
- Client side service provider of the Sample project to move avator with KinectV2, as Visual Studio 2013 C++ project.
+ Server side controller program of the Sample project to move avator with KinectV2, as C++ project.
  This is a sample project to move avator in SIGVerse with KinectV2.
  When you move in front of KinectV2 sensor, an avator in the SIGVerse moves along with your movement.